myADLM/ADLM-2025-Data-Challenge/indigo/README.md

 ./setup.sh
 ```
 - Builds and starts services via Docker Compose
-- Building the backend database and indices takes a while.
+- If you use a pre-built database, the build process will skip those steps.
 - Open `http://localhost:5173`

 ### Stop the application